colomboe/java-fp/README.md

 Just use POJO-like classes, using the code generation tool provided here.
 Define all fields as `private` and `final`; even if debated, use `Optional<T>` (or `Option<T>` from [vavr](https://www.vavr.io/vavr-docs/#_option)) in order to describe fields that can have no value.
 Never use `null` values.

 #### Coproduct (sum) type:
-Define an abstract class with a private consturctor, then you can define all the possible "constructors" you need by defining some static inner classes that extend the abstract class.
+Define an abstract class with a private constructor, then you can define all the possible "constructors" you need by defining some static inner classes that extend the abstract class.
 In this way, only inner classes defined inside the abstract class body can extend it, modelling something that can be compared to a Kotlin sealed class.
 Example:

 ```java
 public abstract class Shipment {